-Cape PD looking for "armed and dangerous" suspect
+Cape PD looking for 'armed and dangerous' suspect

 -

-Local lawmakers not supportive of Illinois's no-cash-bail policy4GOP state Rep. Barry Hovis of Whitewater, a former longtime local law enforcement officer, does not support Illinois's move to eliminate cash bail for criminal defendants a policy set to take effect in the Land of Lincoln on Sunday, Jan.
+Local lawmakers not supportive of Illinois's no-cash-bail policy7GOP state Rep. Barry Hovis of Whitewater, a former longtime local law enforcement officer, does not support Illinois's move to eliminate cash bail for criminal defendants a policy set to take effect in the Land of Lincoln on Sunday, Jan.
 1. "I...

 -